Please note This post is written from the author's own, personal perspective. Take it with a grain of salt.

-Then, when you find yourself on an executive mode, just get the pieces of paper, put them in front of you, settle yourself into your present moment, and start doing it.
+Then, when you find yourself on an executive mode, just get the pieces of paper, put them in front of you, settle yourself in your present moment, and start doing it.
 Don't think - you've already done that earlier.

 Just do what you've set out to.
 Only think about the present moment, tune into a nice radio channel and feel a small victory every time you throw away a piece of paper when you've done what was written on it - it's so much easier when you've set your mind to just doing as ordered (as you've ordered yourself) and not having thinking about it - it just works.

-Goals should be short, objective and easily quantifiable (easy to tell success from failure)
+Goals should be short, objective and easily quantifiable (easy to tell success from failure).